paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Paragraph (3), referred to in subsec. (a)(5), was redesignated par.
 (4) by Pub.
 L. 111–152, § 2212(b)(1)(B).

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–21 amended par.
+(1) generally.
+Prior to amendment, text read as follows: “For fiscal year 2006, there shall be available to the Secretary, from funds not otherwise appropriated, funds to be obligated for—

+“(A) administrative costs under this part and part B, including the costs of the direct student loan programs under this part; and

+“(B) account maintenance fees payable to guaranty agencies under part B and calculated in accordance with subsections (b) and (c),

+not to exceed (from such funds not otherwise appropriated) $820,000,000 in fiscal year 2006.”

 2020—Subsec. (a)(4).
 Pub.
 L. 116–260 substituted “2021” for “2020”.

 2019—Subsec. (a)(4).
 Pub.
 L. 116–94 substituted “2020” for “2019”.